Irritable Bowel Syndrome (IBS)

 Probiotics

 Some patients may find probiotics improve their symptoms.
-Currently, more research needs to be conducted to test how effective probiotics are in IBS but the UK National Institute for Health and Care Excellence (NICE) describes probiotics as ‘a reasonable self-management option for people with IBS’.
-The NHS website suggests trying probiotics for a month to see if they help.
+Currently, more research needs to be conducted to test how effective probiotics are in IBS.
+However, the UK National Institute for Health and Care Excellence (NICE) describes probiotics as ‘a reasonable self-management option for people with IBS’.
+Some experts suggest trying probiotics for a month to see if they help.

 If patients try probiotics, they should use them for at least four weeks before expecting to see results.